openstack/magnum/doc/source/userguide.rst

 The definition and usage of the parameters of a ClusterTemplate are as follows.
 They are loosely grouped as: mandatory, infrastructure, COE specific.

+\<name\>
+  Name of the ClusterTemplate to create.
+The name does not have to be unique.
+If multiple ClusterTemplates have the same name, you will need to use the UUID to select the ClusterTemplate when creating a cluster or updating, deleting a ClusterTemplate.
+If a name is not specified, a random name will be generated using a string and a number, for example "pi-13-model".

 --coe \<coe\>
   Specify the Container Orchestration Engine to use.
 Supported COE's include 'kubernetes', 'swarm', 'mesos'.
 If your environment